Find Affordable College Courses

 96 Yearly Graduations

-Georgia Southern University is the 15th most popular school in the nation for students seeking a master's degree in parks and rec.
+Georgia Southern University comes in at #15 on our list of the most popular colleges offering master's degrees in parks & rec.
 Roughly 26,900 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,371 per year, while in-state graduate students, on average, pay $4,986 per year.
-During the 2020-2021 academic year, 96 people received their master's degree in parks and rec from GaSou.
-Of these students, 45% were women and 29% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 96 people received their master's degree in parks & rec from GaSou.
+Of these students, 49% were women and 20% were members of underrepresented racial-ethnic groups.
+Georgia Southern University parks & rec graduates who receive their master's degree go on to jobs earning a median salary of $44,749.

 #16